EmpathyApp/EmpathyApp/docs/ways-of-working/maintenance-mgr.md

 * WP themes
 * Wordpress itself

 We may want to enable auto-update (can be done in Softaculous) for the three that are not our own plugin but need to make sure the this is safe from the quality perspective, things might break if we are not careful.
-Otherwise we can test everything in a staging area and only after the testing has been completed update the real site
+Altrnatively we can test everything in a staging area and only after the testing has been completed update the real site

 Useful links: